 Who am I?

-My name is Derek Victor.
-My pronouns are he/him.
-I’m a queer, married, Irish, cisgender man.
-I’m a wheelchair user.
-I have a mild hearing impairment.
+My name is Vic Kelly.
+My pronouns are they/them.
+I’m a panromantic, demisexual, married, Irish, non-binary, hard-of-hearing wheelchair using geek.
 I have PTSD and related OCD.
 I try to live as a feminist, an ally to trans people, an anti-racist and an ally to Travellers.
 I work full-time as a science writer.

 Why am I blogging?

 In early 2018, my spouse told me she is a trans woman.
 She began her social transition and we began to navigate what that meant for both of us.
 I learned to call her Veronica and use she/her as pronouns.
 We’re still on that journey, learning about ourselves, each other, and the way the world treats trans people, and we both intend to see it through as partners and allies.

 When Veronica and I started telling our friends, many of them assumed that we would soon start talking about divorce: “still friends and support her but, you know…”.
 Perceiving me as a gay man and her as a woman, they questioned how our relationship could last.
 Jokes about my being straight now were made; the question “what about sex?” was hinted at or directly asked.
 To these people, it seemed that Veronica was now someone she hadn’t previously been.